BlueBrain/knowledge-graph-similarity/README.md

-# DKE template repository
+# Generic DKE template

-This is a template repository
+This is a generic template for any DKE app